Support for SEND professionals

 By doing this, we're aware of children with SEND so they can get the right support to be able to attend early years education.
 They can fill out an early identification and health notification form.

 The notification form should only be completed by a health professional.

 Early years settings

-Early years providers, childminders and out of school providers, who support pre-school children with SEN can apply to us for the special educational needs inclusion fund (SENIF).
+Our special educational needs inclusion fund (SENIF) is available to early years providers, childminders, and out of school providers.
 It is a statutory requirement, made available by us, to secure better outcomes.

 Schools and colleges